Adore2113/MarsHSim/docs/dev_log.md

 ##      03/18/2026
     ♡ deciding if I should add heat output into current functions, or have its own.
 I'm going to keep adding to the proper functions

-    ♡ adding heat produced by amine beds w. exothermic absorption (the amine molecules catch the co2 which releases heat), and regeneration
+    ♡ adding heat produced by amine beds w. exothermic absorption (the amine molecules catch the co2 which releases heat) and regeneration

     ♡ wrote a first version of a readme.md file and decided to make my project public today!